poetaster/keypeer.org/posts/api-development-update.md

 ---
 title: Api Development
 date: 2024-03-12
-permalink: /api-development-migration
+permalink: /api-development-update
 ---

 # Api prototyping update

 We're currently a bit stalled while testing a Go backend and remodelling the api.

 So far we've been using the Swagger editor to produce and openapi 3.0.0 api.
+That's turned to be a bit more involved than planned.

 While [mocking](https://api.keypeer.org/v1.0/) the ui path is offline as we test.